falconx/encounter-react/README.md

 3. [ ] Don't allow clicking on map landmarks.
 4. [ ] Don't allow map zoom level to change.
 5. [ ] Confirmation screen when releasing presence.
+6. [ ] Remove presence data in real-time once they have been removed.

 Phase 4:
 1. [ ] Dropped presences screen.